Rodrous/Rodrous/README.md

 - 👋 Hi, I’m @Rodrous
-- 👀 I’m interested in AI and CyberSecurity
+- 👀 I’m interested in SDE, AI and CyberSecurity
 - 🌱 I’m currently majoring in Computer Science Engineering.
-- 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me?
 Get me on Discord: @itsPPT#9651

 <!---